 The Utilities Department operates and maintains both the water and wastewater utilities.
-The water utility includes service to more than 2000 customers with 31 miles of water main, over 325 fire hydrants, 4 wells with iron filtration, fluoride and chlorine addition.
+The water utility includes service to more than 2000 customers with 31 miles of water main, over 325 fire hydrants, 4 wells with iron filtration and chlorine addition.
 The wastewater utility services the same customers with approximately 30 miles of collection mains, 5 lift stations, and a 1.2 million gallon per day extended aeration wastewater treatment facility.
 The utilities also prepare monthly billing and operate the payment collection program.

 Water bills are sent out monthly and are due within 20 days of the billing date.